Ben Sanderson

 16 04 2022

 These interests evolved through his working process where images and forms come and go, and systems are interrupted.
-The works develop slowly, attuned to the seasons, embracing cyclical processes of growth and decay.
-Ben's work in painting, drawing and textiles, often returning to existing pieces and transforming them: monotypes on paper are developed and echoed in printed elements that appear on canvas; canvas is sewn and patched back together or mulched to become rag paper, which in turn becomes a ground for new painting.
+Ben works in painting, drawing and textiles, often returning to, transforming or recycling old work.
+Monotypes on paper are developed and echoed in printed elements that appear on canvas.
+Canvas is sewn and patched back together or mulched to become rag paper, which in turn becomes a ground for new painting.

 Previously featured on Buy Art South West